 Broad Exposure And Extensive One-On-One Instruction

 Residents will receive ongoing multi-source evaluations and appropriate feedback throughout their residency training.
 Faculty are strongly encouraged to provide constructive feedback to resident physicians during and at the end of each rotation.
 The program directors meet with each resident individually at least twice yearly to review evaluations and progress.
 The program director and associate directors meet with all residents as a group at least monthly to discuss issues of mutual interest and concern.
-We believe these actions create an atmosphere of mutual trust and concern as well as encourage free exchange of information and ideas about the program and the department.

 Systems That Work